Father of Saudi teen asylum seeker in Thailand, seeks meeting

 The Thai immigration chief said on Monday the embassy had alerted Thai authorities to the case, and said that the woman had run away from her parents and they feared for her safety.

-In Australia, a senator, Sarah Hanson-Young, called on her government, through social media, to issue Qunun an emergency travel document so she could fly to Australia to seek asylum.

-The Australian government said it was monitoring the case closely.
-A spokesperson for the Department of Foreign Affairs and Trade said “the claims made by Ms Al-Qunun that she may be harmed if returned to Saudi Arabia are deeply concerning.”

-A woman in Britain had launched an online petition calling on Foreign Secretary Jeremy Hunt to grant Qunan asylum and issue her an emergency travel document.
+A woman in Britain had launched an online petition calling on Foreign Secretary Jeremy Hunt to grant Qunun asylum and issue her an emergency travel document.

 Within hours of launching the petition it had secured thousands of signatures.

-Reporting by Panu Wongcha-um, Patpicha Tanakasempipat, and Panarat Thepgumpanat in BANGKOK and Maher Chmaytelli in DUBAI; Editing by Robert Birsel
+Reporting by Panu Wongcha-um, Patpicha Tanakasempipat, and Panarat Thepgumpanat in BANGKOK, Maher Chmaytelli in DUBAI and Byron Kaye in SYDNEY; Editing by Robert Birsel